Glossary

 these traits, being costly to produce or maintain, conspicuous or a hindrance in flight, are an

-Peacock at right - the picture at far right shows the visual
+impediment to survival as in the Peacock at right - the picture at far right shows the visual

-dimorphic traits of male and female
+dimorphic traits of male and female Mallard Ducks

 Rhizome - in botany, a modified stem - usually horizontal and underground - often sends out roots